Hifeoluwa14/Data-Analysis-Project-Using-Python/README.md

 ## Dataset Overview

-The dataset, sourced from [Kaggle](https://www.kaggle.com/), contains detailed information about players in EA Sports' FIFA 21.
+**DATA** - The dataset, sourced from [Kaggle](https://www.kaggle.com/), contains detailed information about players in EA Sports' FIFA 21.
 It includes **18,979 rows** and **77 columns**, featuring attributes such as player positions, wages, value, release clauses, and many more performance and contract details.

 ## Data Analysis Steps

-Understanding the dataset is a crucial step in the data analysis process.
+**DATA CLEANING AND ANALYSIS** - Understanding the dataset is a crucial step in the data analysis process.
 I took time to understand the dataset and set up series of questions that could be answered by the dataset.
 Since the dataset is in a very raw form it requires a very through data cleaning.

+## QUESTIONS

+## PROCESS

+Before questions can be answered it is important to understand that dataset must be as clean and comprehensive as possible to help.

+### Data Cleaning
-Here are the steps I took in cleaning the dataset:
+Here are the steps below in cleaning the dataset:
 * Removed duplicate entries
 * Handled missing values
 * Converted data types appropriately